J-c0d3r/Unity_4Defenses/README.md

 - [ ] Add possibility to player switch your character
 - [ ] Implement different stats(skills) for every characters like life, move and damage
 - [ ] A little upgrade system(move, damage, life, speed shoot, countdown reloading...)
+- [ ] Implement damage stats visual when player take any damage

 #### Enemies

-- [ ] Implement green enemy(also your explosion)
+- [x] Implement green enemy(also your explosion)
-- [ ] Make green enemy follows player
+- [x] Make green enemy follows player
-- [ ] Make green enemy go to base and explode
+- [x] Make green enemy go to base and explode
 - [ ] Add some spawn points of enemies
+- [x] Implement AI in the minions enemies
-- [ ] Found some good AI for to implement in enemies
+- [ ] Implement AI boss
-- [ ] Make a big green enemy as a boss
+- [x] Make a big green enemy as a boss
-- [ ] Implement new enemies with different color
+- [x] Implement new enemies with different color

 #### Resources